h-jpj/ESP_Rehab_Hand_Exoskeleton/GETTING_STARTED.md

 Your setup is successful when:
 - ✅ ESP32 boots and advertises BLE service
+- ✅ Heart rate sensor is detected at I2C address 0x57
 - ✅ Mobile app can discover and connect to ESP32
 - ✅ All three states work correctly
 - ✅ Servos move smoothly without binding
 - ✅ Commands are acknowledged in real-time
 - ✅ System can be interrupted and state changed
+- ✅ Heart rate data appears in web dashboard when finger is placed on sensor
+- ✅ Biometric data updates in real-time (every 2-3 seconds)

 Congratulations!
 You now have a working ESP32 servo controller for rehabilitation hand exoskeleton demonstrations.